 Below is the top 6 difference between SVG vs Canvas:

 Both are popular choices in the market; let us discuss some of the major difference:

-- SVG does not depend on the resolution, means it is resolution independent.
+- SVG does not depend on the resolution, which means it is resolution-independent.
 If we enlarge the image, it will not lose its shape.
-Canvas is resolution dependent.
+Canvas is resolution-dependent.
 If the image is enlarged, it will start reflecting the pixels of the image.

-- SVG refers as shape based whereas Canvas refers as pixel based.
+- SVG refers to shape-based, whereas Canvas refers to pixel-based.

 - SVG becomes slow rendering if it is complex because anything that uses the Document object model (DOM) at great extent will become slow.
 Canvas provides the high-performance element best suited for rendering faster graphics like image editing, an application that requires pixel manipulation.

-- SVG refers as powerful in a browser as it is vector based and which provides a high-quality experience and it can be paired with multimedia, audio and videos as well.
-Canvas is mainly powered in drawing the shapes, graphs and complex photo compositions.
+- SVG refers to as powerful in a browser as it is vector-based and provides a high-quality experience.
+It can be paired with multimedia, audio, and videos.
+Canvas is mainly powered in drawing shapes, graphs and complex photo compositions.